-On 2017 federal returns, qualified adoption expenses and fees (including those of an attorney) may be claimed as a non-refundable "tax credit" (not a "tax deduction").
-The maximum credit is \$13,570 for 2017, and the phase-out range begins for taxpayers with a Modified Adjusted Gross Income of \$203,540 for 2017, with no credit allowed for taxpayers with a modified adjusted gross income (AGI) over \$243,540 for 2017.
+On 2023 federal returns, qualified adoption expenses and fees (including those of an attorney) may be claimed as a non-refundable "tax credit" (not a "tax deduction").
+The maximum credit is \$15,950 for 2023, and the phase-out range begins for taxpayers with a modified adjusted gross income (MAGI) of \$239,230 for 2023, with no credit allowed for taxpayers with a MAGI over \$279,230 for 2023.
 If the child is one with special needs, the full amount of the tax credit is allowed regardless of actual expenses paid or incurred in the year the adoption became final.

-Employers are allowed to offer a fringe benefit for payment of qualified adoption expenses.
-The American Taxpayer Relief Act of 2012 extended permanently the Bush-era enhancements to the adoption credit and the income exclusion for employer-paid or reimbursed adoption expenses up to \$13,570 for 2017 --- identical to the maximum credit listed above; and is indexed for inflation --- both for non-special needs adoptions and special needs adoptions.
+Employers may offer a fringe benefit for payment of qualified adoption expenses.
+The American Taxpayer Relief Act of 2012 extended permanently the Bush-era enhancements to the adoption credit and the income exclusion for employer-paid or reimbursed adoption expenses up to \$15,950 for 2023 --- identical to the maximum credit listed above; and is indexed for inflation --- both for non-special needs adoptions and special needs adoptions.
 However, any expenses incurred in excess of the amount provided under an employer's adoption assistance program may be used to claim the adoption credit.